 Early morning start to make the most of this last day, the grande finale one !

-We're now riding on the French-Italian borderline, amidst once again amazing scenery, with exceptionally good e-mountain biking terrain.
+Today we're riding on the French-Italian borderline, from Montgenèvre or Cervières, amidst once again amazing scenery, with exceptionally good e-mountain biking terrain.

 Be ready for an imminent landing at the gelateria for home-made ice cream in Briançon !